dart-lang/build/builder_pkgs/mockito/NULL_SAFETY_README.md

 ])
 ```

-The fallback values will never be returned from a real method call; these are
+The fallback values will never be returned from a real member call; these are
 not stub return values.
 They are only used internally by mockito as valid return
 values.

-### Manual mock implementaion
+## Solution 2: manual mock implementation

 **In the general case, we strongly recommend generating mocks with the above
 method.** However, there may be cases where a manual mock implementation is more